Skip to content

 The 70th Anniversary of the Parish was celebrated on 6th April 2014.
 Archbishop Philip Wilson presided over the celebrations.
 The community came together to celebrate the past, present and the future of a thriving parish community and the Anniversary was beautifully commemorated with parishioners present from each of the decades of the Parish.
 Photos of the wonderful day can be viewed here.

 2015 – 50th Birthday of the Church

 The 50th Birthday of the current church was celebrated on May 3rd 2015 with a special mass.
 We welcomed back Fr.
-Philip Marshall Vicar General, as our principal celebrant and Mgr Jim O’Loughlin (who also celebrated our 25th anniversary Mass).
-The day was also marked with balloons, banners and a photographic display with document from the parish archives.
+Philip Marshall Vicar General, as our principal celebrant and Mgr Jim O’Loughlin (who also celebrated our 25th Anniversary Mass).
+The day was also marked with balloons, banners and a photographic display with documents from the parish archives.
 The Zaltron family installed two new garden seats to commemorate the occasion.
 Morning tea was a scrumptious feast and the children were kept entertained with ice blocks and blowing bubbles on the front lawn.
 Photos from this fabulous event can be viewed here.

 Our Parish Priests

 Fr Martin Comey (1944-1959)

 When Tranmere began a parish in this own right, Fr.
 Martin Comey was appointed the first Parish Priest.
 He was a man of energy and enthusiasm, and set about providing more classrooms.
 He bought an old army hut from the American base at Sandy Creek and with the help of parishioners he placed it at the rear of the church/hall and built a brick front facing Magill Road.
 In September 1948 Fr Comey bought a large block of land opposite the school at 484 Magill Road and he used the large dilapidated house on that block as his residence until the new presbytery was built in 1965.